Hip roof framing, Roof framing plans, How to cut roof rafters,

 We can design your custom hip roof house plans to meet your special needs.

-Use our Roof Building Guide below and train yourself on
+"Ordered Your Plans" And Use our Roof Building Guide below if needed.

 In this article I will try to show you how to build a simple